Coca-Cola celebrated the 100th anniversary of its contoured bottle design and

 see here >>> to read their Chairman and CEO, Muhtar Kent admit to Coke's failings over

-water stewardship and what has been learnt from their wake-up call.
+and what has been learnt from their wake-up call.
 A refreshingly honest read.